C String Extraction: Standard, Custom & Multibyte Guide

 3.5 Summary

-4. How to Extract Substrings in C (Custom Function Edition)
+4. How to Extract Substrings in C Language 【Custom Function Edition】

-1. Using strncpy lets you copy a substring safely, but you need to manually add the null character.
+1. strncpy When using strncpy, you can safely copy a substring, but you need to manually add a null character.

-3. With strchr, you can obtain a substring up to a specific character.
+3. strchr If you use it, you can obtain the substring up to a specific character.

-By leveraging the standard library, you can implement string handling in C in a simple and safe way.
+By leveraging the standard library, you can implement string handling in C language in a simple and safe manner.

 4.1 Benefits of Creating Custom Functions